cvburgess/cvburgess.com/podcast.md

 {% section %}

-# Practically Useless
+# Practically <br> Useless

-Start your day with a quick and easy listen that mixes practical life advice and some fun, trivial (and totally useless) facts!
+Start your day with a quick and easy listen that mixes practical life advice and some fun, useless trivia!

-Conversations include life hacks for higher productivity, deeper relationships, optimal health, mindful living, and powerful tools and technologies.

-Hosted with love, sass, and plenty of laughs - it's worth subscribing to yet another podcast.
+Topics include tips for higher productivity, deeper relationships, optimal health, mindful living, and simple ways to automate the little things.
+Hosted with love, sass, and plenty of laughs, it's worth subscribing to yet another podcast - pinky promise.

 {% endsection %}